dreamworkerln/StarGame/readme.md

 Dangerous objects are marked with special signs.

-If your ship was shot down you may try safely (in spiral trajectory) to land your pilot to Duna and acquire new ship.
+If your ship was shot down you may try safely (in spiral trajectory) to land your pilot to Duna and acquire new ship.  d

 // -------------------------------------------------------------------------------------------------